eugtsa/cartesian_genetics/docs/index.rst

 License
 -------

-The project is licensed under the BSD license
+The project is licensed under the GPLv3 license

 Indices and tables
 ==================